Chalazion in Children

 These risk factors are more common in adults than children.

 What are the symptoms of a chalazion in a child?

 Symptoms can occur differently in different children.
 They can include:

 - A small bump in the eyelid that can be felt

 - Swelling of the eyelid over time

-- Pain or trouble seeing if the chalazion is large
+- Pain or trouble seeing

 The symptoms of a chalazion can seem like other health conditions.
 Make sure your child sees their healthcare provider for a diagnosis.